 Confucius, a Chinese thinker and social philosopher of 5th Century B.C. said, "To see the right and not to do it is cowardice."
-That reminds of me a quote from a British statesman Edmund Burke, "The only thing necessary for the triumph of evil is for good men to do nothing."
+That reminds me of another quote from a British statesman Edmund Burke, "The only thing necessary for the triumph of evil is for good men to do nothing."
 That is exactly what Pilate did.